fengyanshi/shi_website/pub_journal.rst

 #.
 Deb, M., Abdolali, Kirby, J. T., Shi, F., and Guiteras, S., Sensitivity of tidal hydrodynamics to morphology changes in a multi-inlet rapidly eroding salt marsh system: A numerical study, Coastal Engineering, in revision.

 #.
 Barsi, L. and Shi, F. Non-hydrostatic modelling of wave breaking using the k-ω turbulence closure with a global stress-limiter, submitted to Ocean Modelling, May, 2021.

+#.
+Salatin, R., Chen, Q., Bak, A. S., Shi, F., and Brandt, S. R., Effects of Wave Coherence on Longshore Variability of Nearshore Wave Processes, submitted to Journal of Geophysical Research - Ocean.
+July 2021